 Here’s section from my book, Ashtanga Yoga For Beginner’s Mind:

-Society has dictated certain goals for us, almost like our lives are laid out before we even begin.
+Society has dictated certain goals for us, as if our lives were laid out before we even began.
 When these goals elude us, or when we choose not to embrace them, the fundamental truth of aloneness can feel like a curse.

-Essentially there is no path other than a commitment to live with authenticity and an open heart in each present moment.
-And the amazing thing is that this experience is already with you right now!
-Then you realize that even though you are alone, you are not alone.
+Essentially there is no path other than a commitment to live with authenticity and integrity in each present moment.
+The amazing thing is that this experience is already with you right now!
+Then you realize that even though you are allone, you are not alone.